 These loans are a good match for borrowers who have a strong credit history, stable employment history, minimal debt, and enough funds to put down at least 3%.
 Unlike government-backed loans, they can be used to finance nearly any type of property, including primary residences, vacation homes, or investment properties.

-Usually, when people talk about conventional loans, they’re referring to conforming loans, or loans that meet the limits set forth by Fannie Mae and Freddie Mac, the two agencies that buy most of the mortgages in the U.S. As of 2022, in order to be considered a conforming loan, the loan must be less than $647,200 or, if you’re in a high-cost area it will be less than $970,800.
+Usually, when people talk about conventional loans, they’re referring to conforming loans or loans that meet the limits set forth by Fannie Mae and Freddie Mac, the two agencies that buy most of the mortgages in the U.S. As of 2022, to be considered a conforming loan, the loan must be less than $647,200 or, if you’re in a high-cost area it will be less than $970,800.

 Requirements: